ABC and alphabet game for kids

 What do kids learn?

-• Recognize and name every letter of the alphabet.
+- Recognize and name every letter of the alphabet, including the Spanish Ñ.

-• Take their first steps toward reading and writing.
+- Take the first steps toward reading and writing.

-• Practice hand-eye coordination and fine motor skills by tapping.
+- Practice coordination and fine motor skills by tapping the uppercase print letters.

-• Learn at their own pace, repeating any letter as often as they like.
+- Learn at their own pace, repeating each letter as many times as they like, with no scores and no timers.

 This alphabet game is perfect for a child's first contact with letters, whether at home or in preschool.
 With no scores and no timers, kids explore freely and without frustration: they tap a letter, hear it, see the picture and move at whatever pace feels comfortable.
 It's completely free, runs right in your browser and needs no download or sign-up, so you can start playing right now on any device.